Yamato-Security/.github/profile/README.md

 Yamato Security is a security group created by Zach Mathis (@yamatosecurity) in 2012.
 At first, the main purpose was to provide security training to build a local security community in Western Japan but has grown to provide training, CTF events, webinars, etc... across the country for thousands of people.

-Now, with a group of volunteer members, we are providing free open source DFIR tools such as Hayabusa, WELA, Takajo, etc...
+Now, with a group of volunteer members, we are providing free open source DFIR tools such as Hayabusa, WELA, Takajo, Suzaku, etc...

 Please contact us if you want to help out and contribute.